 Read more about introducing citrus here.

-Whole berries should also be avoided until at least 12 months, due to the many seeds that are difficult to digest, however, seedless purees of berries are a great option. (please, buy the jar and don’t try this at home!)
+Whole berries should also be avoided until at least 12 months, due to the many seeds that are difficult to digest, however, seedless purees of berries are a great option. (please, buy the jar and don’t try de-seeding at home!)

 Step 7.
 Introduce Grains (around 7 months and up)